Kalan-Lab/lsaBGC-Pan/README.md

 ### *lsa*BGC-Pan - *mine the pan-BGC-ome of a microbial taxon for biosynthetic golden nuggets.*

 *lsa*BGC-Pan reconfigures [*lsa*BGC](https://github.com/Kalan-Lab/lsaBGC) for easier installation via either Bioconda or Docker (_in progress_) and features a new workflow bearing the same name as the repo.
 In addition to easier usability, there are some new analytical modules -e.g. (de-)association testing of BGC ortholog groups and GCFs and an improved framework for inferring horizontal transfer.
-Another important new feature is the ability for joint analysis of both AntiSMASH and GECCO BGC predictions for a set of samples/genomes.

-The workflow has been tested to work with both bacterial and fungal genomes, but if you stumble on a bug/unexpected-error please open a GitHub issue and let us know!

 <p align="center">
 <img src="https://github.com/Kalan-Lab/lsaBGC-Pan/assets/4260723/3aa3426e-39d6-4d25-91a3-44be288a6ad4" width="300">
 </p>

+### Key Highlights:

+✔️ Works for both fungi & bacteria
+✔️ Allows for joint analysis of antiSMASH & GECCO BGC predictions (in analysis of Streptomyces olivaceus - this leads to a 30% increase
+✔️ Better consideration for incomplete BGCs due to assembly fragmentation ✔️ New analytical features:
+    - including genome-wide association testing of orthogroups with GCF co-occurence
+    - improved assessment of horizontal transfer for BGC-associated orthogroups ✔️ Improved consolidated spreadsheet that is easier to assess ✔️ Tested Bioconda installation on both macOS & Linux

 ### Manuscript: